-She gasped and shuddered as her consciousness blazed to life.
+Sʜᴇ ɢᴀsᴘᴇᴅ ᴀɴᴅ sʜᴜᴅᴅᴇʀᴇᴅ as her consciousness blazed to life.
 Her lungs filled with dust and smoke and a cough erupted from her throat.
 It was dark, cold.
 She lay flat on her stomach, legs trapped beneath a piece of collapsed ceiling, surrounded by debris.
 A trickle of wetness rolled down her temple.
-A cloud of ashes fluttered into the air as she manoeuvred one arm out from under her and touched the liquid to her tongue.
+With a groan, she manoeuvred one arm out from under her, sending a cloud of ashes into the air, and touched the liquid to her tongue.
 It was salty and metallic… blood.

 That cloud will be visible for miles.
-I have to get out of here before They come… She pushed herself onto unsteady feet, then paused, confused by the thought.
-They?
-Who are They?
+I have to get out of here before They come… She pushed herself onto unsteady feet and then paused, confused by the thought.
+Who on Earth were They?

 A sharp pain sliced through her head as a trickle of blood dripped down cheek.
 She placed a hand to wound and pressed down hard as she tried to remember.
-A blur of images flickered her mind and a cacophony of phantom sounds abused her ears.
+A blur of images flickered across her mind and a cacophony of phantom sounds abused her ears.
 The blare of klaxons as shadows passed overhear; the shrill screams of the injured and dying.

-She whirled to face the smouldering ruin behind.
+She whirled to face the smouldering ruin behind her.
 There could be survivors, knocked unconscious and trapped just as she had been.
-She could find them, help them… but instinct was telling her to run.
+She could find them, help them, but instinct was telling her to run.
 Run, and get the hell away from this godforsaken place.

 She took one drunken step forward, and then somehow managed a second.
 With great effort, she dragged her aching legs along the broken path, her laboured steps echoing a beat as she headed for the outskirts.